 Aether had it pretty bad as well.
 The Luminoth are forced to fight against an entire alternate dimension of dark creatures who corrupt most of the light world, and can possess almost any living creature at will.
 They can't call for help because of the huge storm covering the planet, and the fact that all their spacefaring allies have been wiped out by this point.
 Their attempts to destroy the Ing Hive result in their robots turning against them.
 When they try to retrieve their planetary energy and kill the Emperor Ing, they get slaughtered.
 They're reduced to about five rooms out of the entire planet, and have to enter stasis pods in hopes of some miracle occurring.
 And while they're in there, Space Pirates arrive, and they bring Metroids along, both of which pose a threat on their own and are even worse under Ing possession.
 And then Dark Samus arrives.
 You can't take five steps in Prime 2 without seeing a Luminoth corpse.
 As their logs point out, the Space Pirates don't have it much better, between Ing attacks, GFMC attacks, Samus, Dark Samus, their insane science experiments, and their Metroid containment tanks constantly breaking.

 First law of Metroid Fusion: Something has to break every five minutes.
-Whether it's a power failure or blasting straight through the station, the X Parasites don't like things working right.
+Whether it's breaking power conduits in an aqueous environment, shutting the reactor down, or possessing a biomechanical weapon to tear the station apart, the X Parasites don't like things working right.

 StarCraft.
 The original game ends with the destruction of the Zerg Overmind, and it looks like more or less all is well—-the Protoss, honorable and advanced, are mostly in charge, and the corrupt and tyrannical Terran Confederacy has been overthrown in favor of a new human world order.
 But as it turns out, destroying the Overmind was pretty much useless, and by the end of Brood War not only has Protoss society been scattered to the winds, the United Earth Directorate been thoroughly beaten, and a new, just as corrupt and tyrannical Terran Dominion formed, Kerrigan is now in charge of the Zerg, after defeating the combined might of the rest of the sector is poised to take over the entire galaxy.
-It doesn't even stop there her Dragon is apparently using her for his own schemes, which she doesn't seem aware, and what's been revealed about Starcraft II says that a new threat may show up.
+It doesn't even stop there, as her Dragon is apparently using her for his own schemes, which she doesn't seem to be aware of.

 The backstory for the Enroth-located Might and Magic games have this: first either a major control centre for advanced technology got a case of robots going murderously buggy, or one of the nicer areas of the planet got nuked over a love drama (both happened, it just isn't clear which happened first).
 Then the planet loses contact with the mother civilization (and they are not self-sufficient).
 Then the Governor of the planet gets increasingly tyrannical, culminating in a rebellion.
 That succeeded, but the civilization still crashed to a medieval at best level of technology.
 Things get overall better after that, but then HOMMIV and MMIX makes all the improvements just an extended Hope Spot.The planet blows up.